Capital City

 Namibian law does not mandate paternity leave.

-Employees in Namibia are entitled to paid sick leave for a period of up to 30 days within a three-year cycle.
+Employees in Namibia are entitled to paid sick leave for a period of up to 30 days within a three-year cycle for five-day per week employees, and 36 days for six-day per week employees.
 During this sick leave, employees receive full compensation, with payment set at 100%.

 There is no specific law addressing parental leave.
 However, employees might be eligible for maternity leave and paternity leave, subject to the policies and practices of individual employers.